Wondering which tools we recommend to create & sell online courses?

 Your podcast tagline

-If your podcast has a tagline, it would definitely make sense to include it in your intro.
+If your podcast has a tagline, it can often make sense to include it in your intro.
 It will help tell listeners what your podcast is about and who you’re for.
-Plus, it’s catchy.
+Plus, I’ll bet it’s catchy and memorable!

 An upcoming quote from your episode (pro move)